Pennsylvania Department Of Health To Text People Who Missed 2nd Vaccine Shot

-The campaign will begin early next week as the resurgent coronavirus in the form of the highly contagious delta variant is skyrocketing cases in Pennsylvania and across the nation.READ MORE: After Pleas For His Release Fail, Terminally-Ill Washington County Man Dies Awaiting Trial
+The campaign will begin early next week as the resurgent coronavirus in the form of the highly contagious delta variant is skyrocketing cases in Pennsylvania and across the nation.READ MORE: Gov. Tom Wolf Visits East Liberty To Promote Affordable Health Care

 Meanwhile, the state’s acting health secretary, Alison Beam, reiterated that a statewide masking mandate is not currently being contemplated.